 GCE: A level English examination with a standing of at least "B".

-The examining body must send results directly to the LL.M. in Taxation Program in the Allard School of Law.
+The examining body must send results directly to the LL.M. in Taxation program at Allard Hall.
 For TOEFL examinations, our institution code is 0965 and the department code is 03.
-3

 4. Personal Statement